-……….Those wishing to work on real fixations will need either philosophical eggs, or a toll of my invention, which I cannot but call Egg inside Egg, or latin Ovum in Ovo.
-This tool has something to do with the Pelican, as for the circulation, and the tool call Hell (enfer, in original french), because all put inside is forever prevented to get out.
-This tool is for the fixation of “Mercure…….”.
+… Those wishing to work on real fixations will need either philosophical eggs, or a toll of my invention, which I cannot but call Egg inside Egg, or latin Ovum in Ovo.
+This tool has something to do with the Pelican, as for the circulation, and the tool call Hell (enfer, in original french) because all put inside is forever prevented to get out.
+This tool is for the fixation of “Mercure…”.

-Even though ancient authors ( since modern ones scarcely know on the topic) have never unveiled the shroud enveloping this highly forbidden topic, some have scattered hints here and there.
+Even though ancient authors ( since modern ones scarcely know the topic) have never unveiled the shroud enveloping this highly forbidden topic, some have scattered hints here and there.

-Letting aside what Canseliet tells in the end of his L’Alchimie Expliqués sur ses Textes Classiques (2), we can recall an odd image of the Philosophical Egg by Flamel, where something is unequivocally hanging.
+Letting aside what Canseliet tells at the end of his L’Alchimie Expliqués sur ses Textes Classiques (2), we can recall an odd image of the Philosophical Egg by Flamel, where something is unequivocally hanging.

-Even if Nicaise le Fevre does mean a generic fixation, the representation of this tool, as said above, is a unique.
+Even if Nicaise le Fevre does mean a generic fixation, the representation of this tool, as said above, is unique.
 I don’t mean to add anything, but to end my translation:

-“…..there is also the image of an egg which is enclosed inside another one, so accurately to shorten ( raccourcy, old form for raccourcir, in original french) and the real perfection of these three vessels which may serve to fixation.
+“… there is also the image of an egg which is enclosed inside another one, so accurately to shorten ( raccourcy, old form for raccourcir, in original french) and the real perfection of these three vessels which may serve to fixation.

-As the naive description of all these vessels cannot be written, and the demonstration is by far more helpful than the reading, one may look at the picture before this chapter, where can see the rendering which might be used as a model.”
+As the naive description of all these vessels cannot be written, and the demonstration is by far more helpful than the reading, one may look at the picture before this chapter, where one can see the rendering which might be used as a model.”

-From Hieroglyphical Figures, traditionally attributed to Nicolas Flamel: “ This vessel of earth, in this form, is called by the philosophers, their triple vessel, for within it, there is in the middle a stage, or a floor, and upon that a disk or a platter full of lukewarm ashes, within the which is the Philosophical Egg, that is a phial of glass full of confections of art……”
+From Hieroglyphical Figures, traditionally attributed to Nicolas Flamel: “ This vessel of earth, in this form, is called by the philosophers, their triple vessel, for within it, there is in the middle a stage or a floor, and upon that a disk or a platter full of lukewarm ashes, within the which is the Philosophical Egg, that is a phial of glass full of confections of art…”

 - See also Atalanta Fugiens & Coral from Waters and Basilius Valentinus, Salt Azoth or Philosophers Gold? ;